Tessa Schlesinger has a strong interest in ethical behaviour as she maintains without it, communities and societies will eventually collapse

 So Janice is harmed.
-In the process, as is her mother, because now Janice doesn’t have the much needed money to help her mom.
+In the process, so is her mother.
+That's because now Janice doesn’t have the much needed money to help her mom.
 In desperation, she turns to social welfare using up the taxes of citizens who don’t want to pay tax.
 They then begin to moan because there are so many people ‘sponging’ of their ‘hard earned cash.’

 This means that gossip is unethical.
 It has an enormously destructive impact on others, and the consequences are far reaching.
 Yet most people who gossip never think about that.
 At most, they are unthinking people who either wish to feel better about themselves or wish to hurt the person they are gossiping about.

-One great example of how the manufacturing process if often unethical is fracking.
+One great example of how the mining is often unethical is the fracking process.
 Scientists have established that drilling down is the cause of earthquakes.

-Where once upon at time, the manufacture of blue jeans comprised cotton and sewing, that is no longer the case.
+Consider the production of blue denim jeans.
 In a time when there is less and less drinking water available for humanity, each pair of denim uses of 1500 gallons of water which then washes away with polluting chemicals into the countryside.

 The More People There Are, the More Important it is to be Ethical

 When people are universally unethical, life becomes stressful for most people.
 Violence will eventually erupt and systems will begin to break down.